nickbrandt/GitLab/doc/user/project/merge_requests/fail_fast_testing.md

 - If all of these 100 tests pass, then the full `rspec-complete` suite of 1000 tests is allowed to run.
 - If any of these 100 tests fail, they will fail quickly, and `rspec-complete` will not run any tests.

-This saves resources and time as the full 1000 test suite does not run.
+The final case saves resources and time as the full 1000 test suite does not run.